ehmicky/log-process-errors/README.md

 This project was made with love–it needs your love back!
 The best way to give back is by starring this project and sharing it online.

-If you found a typo please click on the `Edit` button (pencil icon) of the page and submit a correction.
+If you found a typo please click on the page's `Edit` button (pencil icon) and submit a correction.

 Pull requests are appreciated!